rclone/rclone/docs/content/commands/rclone_rmdirs.md

 ## Synopsis

-This removes any empty directories (or directories that only contain empty directories) under the path that it finds, including the path if it has nothing in.
+This recursively removes any empty directories (including directories that only contain empty directories), that it finds under the path.

-If you supply the --leave-root flag, it will not remove the root directory.
+The root path itself will also be removed if it is empty, unless you supply the `--leave-root` flag.

+Use command `rmdir` to delete just the empty directory given by path, not recurse.

 This is useful for tidying up remotes that rclone has left a lot of empty directories in.
+For example the `delete` command will delete files but leave the directory structure (unless used with option `--rmdirs`).

+To delete a path and any objects in it, use `purge` command.

 ```